Department of Administrative Services

 A recent report by the United Nations suggests that the window to avoid the worst impacts of climate change is rapidly closing.
 To keep global temperature rise to 1.5 degrees Celsius by the end of this century, the world must reduce carbon emissions at least 43% by 2030 relative to 2010.

-To meet the magnitude of the climate crisis, Milwaukee County is developing a bold plan to reduce carbon emissions from county operations, while adapting to climate change.
+To meet the magnitude of the climate crisis, Milwaukee County is developing a bold plan to reduce carbon emissions from county operations and adapt to climate change.
 The Climate Action 2050 Plan will serve as a roadmap for Milwaukee County to:

 1. Achieve 'carbon neutrality', or zero net carbon emissions, in county operations no later than 2050